Pretty Christmas Wreaths

 Fir Wreath with Ornaments and Leaves

 Give an elegant design boost to a classic evergreen wreath.
-Here, glittery holiday balls and spray-painted bay leaves supply a golden gloss.
-Choose a silky ribbon in a complementary color to both the wreath accents and the greenery.
+Glittery holiday balls and spray-painted bay leaves supply a golden gloss.
+Choose a silky ribbon in a complementary color to bring together both the Christmas wreath accents and the greenery.

 This boxwood beauty is an elegant way to break outside the circle.
 The chilly blue wreath starts with a purchased square boxwood wreath and finishes with mini ornaments and glittering sugar beads.

-For the bows: Cut eight strips of ribbon long enough to wrap around the wreath.
+For the Christmas bows: Top your wreath with a handmade bow!
+Cut eight strips of ribbon long enough to wrap around the wreath.
 Lay out two pieces of ribbon in an X-shape.
 Wrap a small length of florists wire around the middle of each X; twist ends together in back to secure.
 Nestle wire into wreath.
 Make three more bows using the ribbon strips.
-Hot-glue the embellishments on to finish.
+Hot-glue the embellishments on to finish.embellishments on to finish.

 Why stop at just one wreath?
-Link two wreaths together to form a topiarylike look on your front door.
-Hang both wreaths on their own hooks for stability, but tie a ribbon from one wreath to the next so they look like one piece.
+Link two wreaths together to form a topiary-like look on your front door.
+Hang the wreaths on their own hooks for stability, but tie a ribbon from one wreath to the next so they look like one cohesive Christmas wreath.

-Yes, the wreath is important, but sometimes, it’s what you pair with the wreath that makes a statement.
+Yes, the wreath is important, but sometimes, it’s what you pair with the wreath that makes the ultimate Christmas statement.
 Here an unadorned leafy wreath is supported by a pair of old windows creating a gorgeous combination that’s both vintage and festive.

 Cute Santa Wreath